shun60s/Vocal-Tube-Estimation/README.md

 [github repository](https://github.com/shun60s/Vocal-Tube-Estimation/)

+There is another version, Vocal-Tube-Estimation2, in github repository.

 ## usage

 example of vowel /a/.
 Result will save as figures in the result_figure directory.
 Input wav format should be mono,16bit,16Khz.